duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 ## Educational ablations

-Now that we have a way of measuring how good a model is in European Portuguese, the next step was to run some experiments: How good is the Bagaço v2 dataset for pretraining language models?
+Now that we have a way of measuring how good a model is at European Portuguese, the next step was to run some experiments: How good is the Bagaço v2 dataset for pretraining language models?
 If we filter data by [educational score]({filename}/posts/96-bagaco-dataset.md), do we see a change in the capability of the base model?

 If you remember, every document in the Bagaço v2 dataset has an educational score associated with it: